 Choosing and implementing the right strength program is not only about overcoming the challenges that paper and board producers face when trying to meet the strength targets in their products.
 Managing and optimizing strength with the right chemical solution provides also an opportunity to expand the operational window, optimize costs, and turn the enhanced strength into improved profitability.

-Our expert Mikko Virtanen, Manager, Applications & Marketing, lists 5 ways to drive value from improved strength in paper and board, helping you to achieve a net positive return on investment made in strength chemistry.
+Our expert Mikko Virtanen, Sr Manager, Market Development, lists 5 ways to drive value from improved strength in paper and board, helping you to achieve a net positive return on investment made in strength chemistry.

 1. Adjust the fiber mix